 Public Function Chr(ByVal CharCode As Integer) As Char Public Function ChrW(ByVal CharCode As Integer) As Char

-Required.
+- Required.
 An Integer expression representing the code point, or character code, for the character.
-If CharCode is outside the valid range, an error occurs.
-The valid range for Chr is 0 through 255, and the valid range for ChrW is -32768 through 65535.
+If CharCode is outside the range -32768 through 65535, an ArgumentException error occurs.

-The asymmetric range accepted for CharCode compensates for the storage differences between the and the .
-For example, -29183 is a Short but +36353 is an Integer.
+The asymmetric range accepted for CharCode compensates for the storage differences between the Short and Integer data types.
+For example, &H8E01 is -29183 as a Short but +36353 as an Integer.
 This also facilitates compatibility with Visual Basic 6.0.

 ChrW takes CharCode as a Unicode code point.
 The range is independent of the culture and code page settings for the current thread.
 Values from -32768 through -1 are treated the same as values in the range +32768 through +65535.

-The ChrB function in earlier versions of Visual Basic returns a single byte.
+Note The ChrB function of earlier versions of Visual Basic returns a single byte.
 It is used primarily for converting strings in double-byte character set (DBCS) applications.
-All strings in Visual Basic and the .NET Framework are in Unicode, and ChrB is no longer supported.
+All Visual Basic .NET strings are in Unicode, and ChrB is no longer supported.

 This example uses the Chr function to return the character associated with the specified character code.

 Dim MyChar As Char MyChar = Chr(65) ' Returns "A".
 MyChar = Chr(97) ' Returns "a".
 MyChar = Chr(62) ' Returns ">".
 MyChar = Chr(37) ' Returns "%".